-The above Scriptures all contain references to the work of prayer, the task of intercession, and our labour in prayer.
+The above Scriptures all contain references to the work of prayer, the task of intercession, and our labor in prayer.
 Prayer is hard work.
 Many people regard prayer as something very passive.
 However, when we really become involved in the work of prayer we will find that there is no work that is harder than praying.
 Whenever the Bible refers to the work aspect of prayer it does so by using words such as beseech/entreat, wrestle, struggle, watch, fervent praying, loud cries, and tears.
-These words imply labour, struggle and strain.
-Within the spiritual sphere there is certain labour to be performed which can be done by means of prayer only.
-When the work of prayer is not being done correctly and adequately all our other spiritual labour fails to a significant extent and remains largely ineffective.
+These words imply labor, struggle and strain.
+Within the spiritual sphere there is certain labor to be performed which can be done by means of prayer only.
+When the work of prayer is not being done correctly and adequately all our other spiritual labor fails to a significant extent and remains largely ineffective.

 Hudson Taylor on occasion said: "You can work without praying but that is a rather bad plan.
 You will, however, never be able to pray seriously without working."
 Work can never be replaced by prayer, just as prayer can never be replaced by work.
 The spiritual law that applies universally is: First pray, then work!